viet34tqc/notebook/interview.md

 <https://phuoc.ng/collection/this-vs-that/controlled-vs-uncontrolled-components/>

-- Controlled component: the state of the component is managed by React.
+- Controlled component: the state of the component is managed by React state.
 When a user interacts with the component, its state changes and React will re-render the component with the new state
 - Uncontrolled input: the state of the component is managed by the DOM.
 When a user interacts with the component, the DOM updates the state directly, bypassing React

 ## `useEffect` and `useLayoutEffect`